dataswift/Rumpel/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `-prod` flag for a production build.
+Use the `--target=production` and `--environment=standalone` flags for a standalone production build or `--target=production` and `--environment=native` flags for a HAT native production build.

+Also it might be necessary to update configuration parameters in the `/src/app/app.config.ts` file.
+Namely, `name`, `exchange` and `databuyer` parameters should be updated when the app is run outside of HAT testing environment.

 ## Running unit tests